bg-write/chatGPT-cheatsheet/README.md

 ### Preparing Your Resume For A Specific Application

-- I'm applying for this role [paste in job posting URL or the text of the application] what keywords should I include on my resume?
+- I'm applying for this role; its application text is below in quotes.
+Please return keywords that I should include in my resume. "[Paste in the text of the application]."
+  - I also need to write a cover letter for this application.
+What information should I include?
+  - Here is the company's website [paste in website URL] are there any details I should add to my resume and cover letter based on their website?
   - I've updated my resume to include these keywords [paste in text of the updated resume] does this resume text properly incorporate the keywords of this job position?
 Don't mind the structure or format of the resume text.

 ---